chriott/amr-summarizer/README.md

-# AMR Summarization Model
+# SAMRY: Summarization with Abstract Meaning Representation made easY

 ### About

 This is an end-to-end AMR-based summarization model.
 It was created as part of the software project "Applications for AMR" by Lucia Donatelli at Saarland University.

-There are two files which each contain all versions of the summarization models: baseline.py and eval.py.
+There are four files which together contain all versions of the summarization models: baseline.py, baseline_eval.py, samry.py and samry_eval.py.
-The implementation in baseline.py is suitable for practical purposes, and the implementation in eval.py is used to evaluate the quality of the summarization models.
+The implementation in baseline.py and in samry.py are suitable for practical purposes, and the implementation in baseline_eval.py and samry_eval.py are used to evaluate the quality of the summarization models.
+Please see our paper *link to paper* for information on how each algorithm works.

-As input, baseline.py takes a .txt file containing an English text with each sentence on a separate line.
-It summarizes this text and outputs the summary into a file with the name 'summary.txt'. eval.py takes a file from the proxy report section of the AMR bank corpus, which includes several news reports and their corresponding gold standard summary.
-It extracts and generates a summary of each news report, and then evaluates the quality of the generated summary compared to the gold standard.
+As input, baseline.py and samry.py take a .txt file containing an English text with each sentence on a separate line.
+They each summarize the text and output the summary into a file named 'baseline_summary.txt' or 'samry_summary.txt' respectively. baseline_eval.py and samry_eval.py take a file from the proxy report section of the AMR bank corpus, which includes several news reports and their corresponding gold standard summary.
+They extract each news report and generate a summary of each, and then they evaluate the quality of the generated summary compared to the gold standard.
 We use ROUGE-1, ROUGE-2 and ROUGE-L as our evaluation metrics.
 An evaluation of each summary is printed to the console, as well as the average scores over the whole corpus.

-There are several versions of the model.
-You will be prompted to choose between them when running the python script.
-The baseline model works by choosing n sentences from the original text and using these as the summary.
-In this version, you can have the model use either the first n sentences or choose n random sentences to use for the summary.
-You will also be prompted to choose the length of the summary in number of sentences.
+There are several versions of each model.
+You will be prompted to choose between them when running the respective python script.
+The baseline model will prompt you to choose between 'first' and 'random' as well as choose an integer summary length.
+Choosing 'first' will cause the baseline model to use the first n sentences as a summary, and choosing 'random' will cause the baseline model to use n random sentences from the source text as the summary.
+N is the length of the desired summary in sentences.
+The SAMRY model will prompt you to choose between 'absolute' and 'relative'.
+Choosing 'absolute' will allow you to choose an absolute summary length of n sentences, and you will be prompted to choose a value for n.
+Choosing 'relative' will cause the generated summaries to have a length relative to the length of their source text.
+In this case, you will be prompted to choose a value for n, and your summary will be the length of the text divided by n.

+## Baseline

 ### Requirements